About Douglas Wellman

 In 1997, while continuing to produce comedy specials, he joined the staff of the University of Southern California School of Cinematic Arts to help create Trojan Vision, a student television station.
 He was soon asked to teach situation comedy production, and in a few years became the Assistant Dean of the school.
 He remained at USC for sixteen years.

 While working at USC, Wellman earned a degree in theology and worked with homeless people on skid row as well is in the San Fernando Valley section of Los Angeles.
-After retiring from USC, he moved to Southern Utah with his wife, Deborah, participated in a volunteer ministry to prison inmates, and taught The Business of Film, a motion picture production class at Dixie State University.
-He is currently a chaplain at Dixie Regional Medical Center.
+After retiring from USC, he moved to Southern Utah with his wife, Deborah, participated in a volunteer ministry to prison inmates, and taught The Business of Film, a motion picture production class at Utah Tech University.
+He is currently a chaplain at St. George Regional Hospital.

-Wellman is the author of two editions of “Boxes: The Secret Life of Howard Hughes,” with Mark Musick, “Five Minutes, Mr. Byner!” with John Byner, and “Surviving Hiroshima: A Young Woman’s Story” with Anthony Drago, and "God Sent Me: A Missionary in the Jungle" with Sharon Porterfield.
+Wellman is the author of two editions of “Boxes: The Secret Life of Howard Hughes,” with Mark Musick, “Five Minutes, Mr. Byner!” with John Byner, “Surviving Hiroshima: A Young Woman’s Story” with Anthony Drago, and "God Sent Me: A Missionary in the Jungle" with Sharon Porterfield.